smart-data-lake/getting-started/presentation/lecture_notes.md

 -->

 <!--
-- ice breaker, largest amount of data sources you used for a project
+- emphasize that this is and interactive course, motivate for questions
-- enphasize that this is and interactive course, motivate for questions
+- ice breaker, largest amount of data sources or tables you worked with in a single project
 - provide lecture afterwards
 -->